-Considering 80% of internet traffic is expected to be on video formats by 2021, clearly AV is increasing in power across different screens and platforms.
+Considering that over 80% of internet traffic is from video formats, clearly AV is increasing in power across different screens and platforms.
 Therefore, it is important to ensure you're able to measure with cross-channel granularity and across new, emerging formats.
-OTT is becoming part of the wider media mix and it's therefore imperative to give it the same attention and expect the same level of detail from it.
+CTV/OTT is becoming part of the wider media mix and it's therefore imperative to give it the same attention and expect the same level of detail from it.

-- 1. Frequency Capping: Frequency capping is available for CTV inventory based on device IFA, though, due to relatively lower levels of available inventory in EMEA compared to OLV, a less restrictive frequency strategy is recommended.
-Where publishers have a logged-in user base, they may be able to frequency cap holistically across all platforms their service is available on (desktop, mobile-App and various CTV devices), so speak to your publisher to understand what capabilities they have. - 2.
-Legitimate Interest: CTV placements are passed with legitimate interest consent values (in most cases) due to a lack of consent management platforms (CMPs) existing for this format market standard at the current time. - 3.
-Cookie-Less Environment: CTV is a cookie-less environment and as such, any cookie-based audience strategies will struggle to deliver market standard at the current time.
+1. Frequency Capping: Frequency capping is available for CTV inventory based on device IFA, though, due to relatively lower levels of available inventory in EMEA compared to OLV, a less restrictive frequency strategy is recommended.
+Where publishers have a logged-in user base, they may be able to frequency cap holistically across all platforms their service is available on (desktop, mobile-App and various CTV devices), so speak to your publisher to understand what capabilities they have.

+2. Legitimate Interest:

+CTV placements are passed with legitimate interest consent values (in most cases) due to a lack of consent management platforms (CMPs) existing for this format - market standard at the current time.

+- 3. Cookie-Less Environment: CTV is a cookie-less environment and as such, any cookie-based audience strategies will struggle to deliver market standard at the current time.
 Ensure you are not applying targeting that does not apply in light of this. - 4.
-VAST Creative: CTV environments will only accept VAST creatives.
-No VPAID elements of any kind can be applied to buy-side creatives market standard at the current time.
-Oftentimes video creatives are only VPAID due to containing viewability measurement pixels, so consider that this may not be applicable to the CTV environment. - 5.
 Viewability Measurement: Due to being a non-VPAID environment, viewability tracking is not available.
-That said, CTV is a 100% in-view placement by nature a market standard at the current time - 6.
+That said, CTV is a 100% in-view placement by nature a market standard at the current time.
+Additionally the IAB Tech Lab is working on expanding Open Measurement (OM) to the web to replace VPAID.
+The vision is to have a common API that third party verification vendrors can integrate with, along with SDKs for every platforms including CTV. - 5.
 Device Type: CTV campaigns must be set up to deliver on device types: 3, 6 & 7 in order to deliver.
-Confirm with a DSP Account Manager if you're unsure.

-7. Performance Expectations: By nature of the environment, CTV campaigns will deliver 100% in-view and between 90-100% completion rates.
+Confirm with a DSP Account Manager if you're unsure. - 6.
+Performance Expectations: By nature of the environment, CTV campaigns will deliver 100% in-view and between 90-100% completion rates.
 You should also be able to measure audibility, but check with your inventory partner whether this signal is being sent.

+7. Dynamic ad podding

+Ad podding technology allows media owners to build a pod of multiple ads with one ad request (rather than many) which streamlines the trading process and ad delivery.
+Ad pods have brought the CTV experience even closer to its linear counterpart, since these back-to-back ad sequences are shown within long-form video content in much the same way as traditional TV ads.
+This is available in OpenRTB 2.6 and it is worth asking vendors for this capability.

+Through dynamic ad podding publishers can now combine ads of different durations to fill a pod.
+For instance, if a dynamic ad pod is 90 seconds long, then it could display three ads of 30 seconds each or a combination of 30-second and 15-second ads.
+This flexibility is hugely beneficial as publishers can create ad sequences of any duration to match different forms of video content.
+The control, transparency, and flexibility dynamic ad podding offers means that buyers can actively focus on building unique TV-like viewer experiences.